Cardiology Glossary of Terms

 Atrial Tachycardia (AT) — A rapid heart rate that starts in the atria (includes AF, and AFL)

-Atrioventricular (AV) Node — A section of specialised neuromuscular cells that are part of the normal conduction pathway between the atria and the ventricles.
+Atrioventricular (AV) Node — A section of specialized neuromuscular cells that are part of the normal conduction pathway between the atria and the ventricles.
 (A junction that conducts electrical impulses from the atria to the ventricles of the heart.)

 Atrioventricular (AV) Synchrony — The normal activation sequence of the heart in which the atria contract and then, after a brief delay, the ventricles contract.
 AV Synchrony optimizes the heart's output of blood and produces the greatest efficiency of the cardiovascular system.